-John also accepts instruction to produce written advice in all areas of his expertise, and has significant experience of resolving disputes through alternative dispute resolution (ADR).
+John accepts instruction to produce written advice and to draft pleadings in all areas of his expertise, and has significant experience of resolving disputes through alternative dispute resolution (ADR).

 Add this expertise to your shortlist

 Property and Estates